aviral-nayya/github-tag-action/README.md

 # GitHub Tag Action

-A Github Action to automatically bump and tag the branch passed by env variable and update `latest` tag to point to the latest commit based on the default bump.
+A Github Action to automatically bump and tag the branch passed by env variable and update `latest` tag to point to the latest commit based on the passed in bump type.

 ### Usage